 Email: [email protected]

-- Accommodation for 9 nights in 3 star hotels
+- Accommodation for 9 nights in standard hotels with private facilities

 - A/C vehicle with driver during the whole trip.